 Please leave a comment below to share your experience.

 "Be the peace you wish to see in the world."

 On the last day of each year, I usually choose to let go of something that I believe is preventing me from being my best, as I move forward into a new year.
 With this intention, I created a mandala, and then ceremoniously burn it.
 On New Year’s Eve 2017, I chose to let go of EXPECTATIONS.
 I felt that expectations create conditions in my relationships with myself and others, and get in the way of loving unconditionally.

 When I had a stroke on my birthday the end of August last year, the effect was that I lost my balance.
 As part of my strategy for recovery, besides intensive physical therapy, I created 21 self-healing mandalas.
 Each one was intended to help me develop whatever I felt I needed to heal at any given time.
-Since it was my left side that was affected, (I'm left handed) I used my left hand to create them.
+Since it was my left side that was affected, (I'm left handed) I used my right hand to create them.
 That’s a whole other story, so I’ll save that for another blog post.